kinderhead/Amethyst/README.md

 If cloning locally, you need to build the project and restart your IDE for the source generator to come into effect.

+For the time being, I recommend cloning and editing the `TNTCannon` example/testing project if you just want to play around.

 ## Usage

 This is basic datapack creation and building.
 Scroll down for the more interesting stuff.